Explorer¶

 Quick Filter Time Range¶

-You can quickly select corresponding time ranges for data viewing by clicking More in the Time Widget.
-The Time Widget presets multiple quick filter time ranges, including dropdown lists like "Last 15 Minutes, Last 1 Hour, Last 1 Day", etc., and dynamic times like "30s, 45m, 3d", etc.
+You can quickly select corresponding time ranges for data viewing by clicking More in the time widget.
+The time widget presets multiple quick filter time ranges, including dropdown options like "Last 15 Minutes, Last 1 Hour, Last 1 Day," and dynamic times like "30s, 45m, 3d."

-Hovering over dynamic times allows real-time linkage with the input box content, clicking views data content corresponding to the time range.
+Hovering over dynamic times allows real-time linkage with the input box content.
+Clicking views the data content corresponding to the selected time range.

 Custom Time Range¶

-In addition to the preset time ranges, you can click Custom Time in the Time Widget to select time ranges, including dates and specific times, and click Apply to filter data according to the custom time range.
+Besides the preset time ranges, you can click Custom Time in the time widget to select a time range, including the date and specific time, and click Apply to filter data according to the customized time range.

 Warning

-- Start and end times for custom time ranges must follow the
+- The start and end times of the custom time range must follow the

 hour:minute:second

-; - The start time for custom time ranges cannot be later than the end time;
+; - The start time of the custom time range cannot be later than the end time;

-- Query records for custom time ranges can be viewed in the Custom Time Query History, supporting viewing of up to the most recent 20 absolute time record histories.
+- The query records of the custom time range can be viewed in the Custom Time Query History, supporting up to the last 20 absolute time records.
 Click any historical record to quickly filter and view corresponding data content.

-In addition to the time range selection provided by the Time Widget, Guance also supports directly modifying the time
+In addition to the time range provided by the time widget, Guance also supports modifying the time

-parameter in the browser's URL for data queries in the current workspace Explorer, supporting seconds, minutes, hours, and days in 4 units, such as time=30s, time=20m, time=6h, time=2d, etc. As shown in the figure below, modifying time=2h
+parameter in the browser's URL directly to query data for the current workspace Explorer.
+It supports four units: seconds, minutes, hours, and days, such as time=30s, time=20m, time=6h, time=2d, etc. As shown in the figure below, modifying time=2h

-in the browser displays data from the last 2 hours in the Explorer.
+in the browser causes the Explorer to display data from the last 2 hours.

 Warning

-- Each unit can only be used independently, combinations are not allowed;
+- Each unit can only be used independently, not combined;

 - When the selected or browser-entered time range is greater than or equal to 1d, the Explorer automatically stops playback mode.